 Train transport Odense-Munich for the three of us.
 Alexander goes by Flixbus.

 Commuter train transport (S7) from Siemenswerke station near Thalkirchen campsite via Munich central station (without interchange) to the station of Grosshelfendorf, southeast of Munich.
 E.g. departure from Siemenswerke at 10.33 am, arrival at Grosshelfendorf at 11.35 am.

 Train transport from Verona to Munich.
-E.g. departure from Verona Porta Nuova at 5.01 pm, arrival at Munich central station at 10.27 pm via EC82 directly.
-Duration 5 hours 26 mins.
-Bicycle tickets have to be booked.
+Departure from Verona Porta Nuova at 3.01 pm, arrival at Munich central station at 8.26 pm via EC82 directly.
+Duration 5 hours 25 mins.

-After a night's sleep here we mount the bikes onto the car and go home by car to Odense.
+After a night's sleep here we go home by train.